 Busy, busy, busy!!
 For most of you, the school year has come to an end.
 Congratulations!
 I hope you are taking the time for reflection and looking at all the positives this year held.
-If you are in a leadership position, I know some of you are already planning for next year…or…the next big thing.
+If you are in a leadership position, I know some of you are already planning for next year…or…perhaps the next big thing.
 But please, give yourself permission to rest first.

 “But, I don’t have time to rest!”